 Falling in the long line of people who felt called by God to do something unexpected, my first answer was, "Really?!
 Me?
 You can't be serious.
 I have no gifts in this area, no experience in church-planting, no previous interest in such work."
 The apostolic lineage of doubters in their own ability is really very humbling.
 It's an honor to share in their succession.

-But, the more I prayed about it, the more I realized that the entire course of my life and ministry had been preparing me to do such a thing.
-I couldn’t have imagined that the circumstances of the last few years would bring me to a new place of wonder and opportunity.
+But, the more I prayed about it, the more I realized that my entire course of my life and ministry had been preparing me to do such a thing.
+I couldn't have imagined that the circumstances of the last few years would bring me to a new place of wonder and opportunity.

 Truly, it is pruning which yields the ripest fruit.

 Everything certain in my life had been stripped away: my home, my community, my family, my traditions, my expectations.
 To think about forming a new faith community in the heart of a city I knew little about was daunting, to say the least.
 But, I couldn't have considered this possibility coming from a place of comfort or contentment.
 I literally have nothing else to lose.

 It seems as if this is the best time to take a risk, to try something new, to plant seeds in soil that has been left fallow (and covered in a fair amount of manure, to boot).

 So, I started formulating a concrete plan about what seemed clear and certain.
 I started reading books by Rick Warren and attending church-planting conferences to glean all the wisdom that I could.
 I stopped feeling so persnickety about the success of conservative churches, as I realized that the world is filled with people, and there are certainly folks who will not be reached by their interpretation of the Gospel.
 There are plenty of people - billions, in fact - who have not yet had an invitation to engage their faith in a way that's invitational, non-judgmental and open to wonder and question.